Evader by Forcepoint

-The 2017 NSS Labs NGFW Test reveals many of the leading next generation firewalls are vulnerable to Advanced Evasion Techniques (AETs) that can let exploits and malware (including aggressive ransomware attacks like WannaCry) to into your network undetected.
+Industry tests reveal that many of the leading next generation firewalls are vulnerable to evasions.
+Evasions take advantage of design flaws in many firewalls and allow exploits and malware (including aggressive ransomware attacks like WannaCry) into your network undetected.

-With Evader, the world’s premier software-based testing environment for evasions, you can see how well your firewalls and intrusion prevention systems (IPSs) defend against these threats.
+With Evader, the world’s premier software-based testing environment for evasions, you can see how well your firewalls and intrusion prevention systems (IPSs) defend against these threats by:

-- Launch controlled AET-borne attacks at network security devices
+- Launching controlled evasion-borne attacks at network security devices

 Note: Evader is not a hacking tool or a penetration test intended to transmit arbitrary exploits.
 It is offered solely for testing and should not be used against any systems outside your environment.
 Using AETs, Evader tests whether or not a known exploit can be delivered through security devices you specify to a target host.